Opinión | Reasons to be proud

 The desire for a break with an authoritarian past where freedom was a taboo word also explains the country’s remarkable score in several social indicators of a progressive nature, among which stand out attitudes toward homosexuals (71% of Spaniards support same-sex marriage, with just 12% against it), as well as acceptance of immigrants.

 Other studies, such as the World Values Survey or those by the Pew Research Center, confirm the weakness of homophobic attitudes in Spain.
-In the former, which measures tolerance, Spain is ahead of the Netherlands and Sweden.
+In the former, which measures tolerance, Spain, along with Netherlands and Sweden, leads the ranking.
 In the latter’s The Global Divide on Homosexuality, the attitude is reinforced, with 88% of Spaniards, the highest percentage in the survey, believing that society must accept homosexuality.

 Immigration is not considered a problem in Spain.
 Data from the Chatham House study show that Spaniards have a better image of foreigners, including refugees and economic migrants, than other countries that were surveyed.
 Spain is the only country with a more positive than negative vision of the arrival of refugees (albeit limited, with 26% in favor and 25% against), with the same applying to economic migrants (25% in favor and 22% against).